Summoner-Network/summoner-sdk/README.md

 # Summoner SDK Build & Dev Script

-This repository includes `build_sdk.sh`, a one-stop script to manage your Summoner SDK development, from cloning the core repo and merging native modules to running smoke-tests.
+This repository provides a **GitHub template** that includes `build_sdk.sh`, a one-stop script for managing your Summoner SDK development — from cloning the core repo and merging native modules to running smoke tests.
 Below is an overview of each command, its expected behavior, and example usage.

 ## Prerequisites